There’s so much to be thankful for this Thanksgiving—family, home, hearth, and all those nifty tips the Garden is providing to green up your holiday!

 An hour or so of your time will provide a wonderful scent that lasts much longer.
 Make a natural pomander—another holiday activity that can involve children.
 All you need to begin is an orange, lemon, or apple, plus cloves and a toothpick.
 Poke holes into the fruit, and stuff them with cloves.
 You can cover the surface or make designs, leaving more peel showing.
 When you finish, place your pomander in a baggie with some allspice, cinnamon, and orris root if you have any (this fixative prolongs the scent), and shake gently to cover your pomander with the spices.
 Remove the pomander, tap off excess spices, wrap it in tissue paper, and place it in a cool, dry place to dry for several weeks.
 You can finish it off with a lovely ribbon later.
 At that point you can find a good spot and display your pomander, and any others you make, a day or so before your Thanksgiving dinner.

 Candles can be great mood enhancers, whether the occasion is a holiday or not.
 Make sure your candles are made of beeswax or soy, as paraffin candles are petroleum based and burning them releases harmful chemicals.
 Scented candles are often even worse, since petroleum-based synthetic oils are combined with paraffin in a double-whammy product that releases toxins through the oil as well as the melting wax.
-(As with the e-hunt for sustainably raised turkeys, you can pull up pages of helpful suggestions if you type “healthy candles.”)
 Consider wrapping leaves around the candles with twine, or setting the candles in a base wide enough for you to ring them with gathered nuts, tree and shrub berries, cranberries, and leaves.